numan1110/antimove/README.md

-# anti-move
+# antimove
-Auto return to the last channel with a plugin for TeamSpeak3, writen in lua
+Auto return to the last channel with a TeamSpeak3 lua plugin after being moved or kicked from a channel.

 # Settings